mark-mcdermott/rails-nuxt-flyio-circleci-devise/README.md

 ## Playwright Docker
 I was unable to get playwright working on docker on my computer.
 I ran into issues with ARM64 incompatability with the appropriate Docker images and wasn't able to figure out a way around them. **So just skip this part**.

-But if you're feeling intrepid, chaning the `docker-compose.yml` to something like this might get you partway there:
+But if you're feeling intrepid, changing the `docker-compose.yml` to something like this might get you partway there:

 ```
 # docker-compose.yml